Swimming7birdz/ticketing_system/backend/README.md

 ### 📝 Notes

 Ensure your MySQL database is set up correctly and the **.env** file has valid credentials.

+### Email information
+For the .env backend file EMAIL_USER=support@helpdesk.asucapstonetools.com EMAIL_PASS=TempNotify123!